We sell your home at

 On top of that, advertisements must abide by the Practise Guidelines on Ethical Advertising and the Code of Ethics & Professional Client Care.
 This includes the display of legitimate photos in their unadulterated form and proper substantiation of any promotions or claims of investment opportunities.

 Any real estate agent worth their salt would follow these guidelines closely, or risk having their licence revoked.
-So look out for these details and to save yourself some valuable time from dialling for illegitimate agents.
+So, look out for these details and save yourself some valuable time from dialling for illegitimate agents.

-*Keep in mind that newspaper classified advertisements and phone text adverts only require two details: the property agent’s name and phone number.
-For these two specific advertorial mediums, the agent’s name can be in abbreviated form as well due to the physical constraints of the media (e.g. limited character count or page space).
+Also, keep in mind that newspaper classified advertisements and phone text adverts only require two details: the property agent’s name and phone number.
+For these specific media, the agent’s name can be in abbreviated form due to physical constraints (e.g., limited character count or page space).

 Source: Freepik